People (magazine): History

-In 2002, People introduced People Stylewatch, a title focusing on celebrity style, fashion, and beauty – a newsstand extension of its Stylewatch column.
+The April 22, 2002, issue was the first to omit "Weekly" from the magazine's cover.
+That year, People launched People StyleWatch, a magazine devoted to celebrity style, fashion, and beauty, expanding on its StyleWatch column.
 Due to its success, the frequency of People Stylewatch was increased to 10 times per year in 2007.
 In spring 2017, People Stylewatch was rebranded as PeopleStyle.
 In late 2017, it was announced that there would no longer be a print version of PeopleStyle and it would be a digital-only publication.

+In October 2005, it was named "Magazine of the Year" by Ad Age for excellence in editorial, circulation, and advertising.

+In October 2006, People ranked number 6 on Advertising Ages annual "A-list" and number 3 on Adweeks "Brand Blazers" list.

+In 2006, it had a circulation of 3.75 million.

+In 2006, for financial reasons, it closed bureaus in Austin, Miami, and Chicago.

+With a readership of 46.6 million adults in 2009, People had the largest audience of any American magazine.

 In Australia, the localized version of People is titled Who since there was already another magazine published under the title People.
 The international edition of People has been published in Greece since 2010.

+People had $997 million in advertising revenue in 2011, the highest advertising revenue of any American magazine.

-On July 26, 2013, Outlook Group announced that it was closing down the Indian edition of People, which began publication in 2008.
+In July 2013, Outlook Group announced that it was closing down the Indian edition of People, which began publication in 2008.

 In September 2016, in collaboration with Entertainment Weekly, People launched the People/Entertainment Weekly Network.
 The "free, ad-supported online-video network ... covering celebrities, pop culture, lifestyle and human-interest stories", was rebranded as PeopleTV in September 2017.

 In December 2016, LaTavia Roberson engaged in a feud with People after alleging they misquoted and misrepresented her interview online.

 Meredith purchased Time Inc., including People, in 2017.
 In 2019, People editor Jess Cagle announced he was stepping down from his role.
 It was later announced he would be replaced by deputy editor Dan Wakeford, who previously worked for In Touch Weekly.
 Liz Vaccariello was named the new Editor in Chief on February 23, 2022, replacing Dan Wakeford.

+People fell to second place in 2018 after its readership declined to 35.9 million.

-On October 6, 2021, Dotdash agreed to purchase Meredith, which still owned People and sister magazines such as Entertainment Weekly, InStyle, and Chip and Joanna Gaines' Magnolia Journal, in a $2.7 billion deal.
+In October 2021, Dotdash agreed to purchase Meredith, which still owned People and sister magazines such as Entertainment Weekly, InStyle, and Chip and Joanna Gaines' Magnolia Journal, in a $2.7 billion deal.
 The purchase would be finalized on December 1, 2021.

+In April 2025, People launched a standalone mobile application featuring a vertical, scrollable feed of celebrity news, videos, and lifestyle content aimed at younger audiences.

+The publisher, previously Dotdash Meredith, adopted the name People Inc. in 2025, reflecting the central role of the People brand within the company’s media portfolio.